Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 If we look through the `Hello Books` project, there are several places across `conftest.py` and `test_models.py` where a `Book` model is created.
 However, in those cases, we're choosing to pass the default constructor specific values for testing.
 Our changes shouldn't affect these uses of `Book`.

 The only other place we create a `Book` is in the `create_book` route.
 There we're getting the values from a dictionary.
-Since `create_book` is the only function that will be affected by our changes, we can move forward by examining our test suite.
+Since `create_book` is the only function that will be affected by our changes, we've completed identifying our dependencies and can move forward by examining our test suite.

 ### Check for Tests

-Let's take a look in `test_routes.py` and see what our coverage looks like for `create_book`.
+Let's take a look in `test_routes.py` and see what our test cases look like for `create_book`.

 ```python
 def test_create_one_book(client):